mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Improvements

 * We have improved the user experience for the Cluster Manager, Environment Overview and Environment details pages by revamping the UI and adding sorting, searching and filtering.
-* We have added a feature which will allow to add customized core resource plans in the Cluster manager pages
+* We have added a feature which will allow the creation of customized core resource plans in the Cluster Manager page.

 #### Deploy API Improvements